IETF-Hackathon/mDNSResponder/README.md

 and the services link (AR750S WAN port).
-This is possible because existing clients are already able to perform service discovery using unicast DNS queries, in addition to the conventional way using multicast DNS queries.
+This is possible because existing clients are already able to perform service discovery using unicast DNS queries, in addition to the old way using multicast DNS queries.

 Once the AR750S completes its reboot, the Discovery Proxy is available and running.
 If you’re connecting via Wi-Fi, confirm that your computer is still associated with the AR750S